 - Select the Floating Point TIFF (.tif) item on the File Format combo-box and click OK.

 - Import the saved TIFF file into Lightroom.

 Photomatix Pro can already merge to HDR to create a 32-bit HDR file accepted by Lightroom as described below.
-The Merge to 32-bit HDR Plug-in for Lightroom adds convenience, but is not necessary if you have Photomatix Pro.
+The Merge to 32-bit Plug-in for Lightroom adds convenience, but is not necessary if you have Photomatix Pro.